yuvalmGS/gigaspaces-wiki-jekyll/sbp/elastic-distributed-calculation-engine.markdown

 !NPV_formula.jpg!

 h2.
 The NPVResultsReducer
-The {{NPVResultsReducer}} receives the NPV calculation for each book from each calculation node (partition) and reduces it into a list of NPV values for each book (four values).
+The `NPVResultsReducer` receives the NPV calculation for each book from each calculation node (partition) and reduces it into a list of NPV values for each book (four values).

 h2.
 The Trade
 The Trade Space class stores the following items: